racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 29-46 bytes

-packet size range for reply is XXX
+packet size range for reply is 700-850

 no fragments generated